African American film score composers: History

+Jazz composer Duke Ellington became the first African American to score a major Hollywood film, Anatomy of a Murder, where he also appeared on-screen.

 This period also saw the rise of African American music used as background scores.
 Alex North's score for A Streetcar Named Desire (1951) was one of the first to draw almost exclusively on jazz.
 Other jazz artists who scored films included Miles Davis (Ascenseur pour L'Echafaud, 1958), Duke Ellington (Anatomy of a Murder, 1959), and Charles Mingus (Shadows, 1959).

 From 1968 to the present, the presence of African American actors and music in film increased immensely.
-The use of African American music as background scores continued with composers like Quincy Jones, who scored numerous films in the late 1960s and early 1970s, including The Italian Job (1969) and $ or Dollars (1971).
+Composer Quincy Jones was a trailblazer, who scored numerous films in the late 1960s and early 1970s, including The Italian Job (1969) and $ or Dollars (1971).
+Jones created the score for over fifty film and television productions.

 Spike Lee has been a prolific filmmaker incorporating African American music.
 His films featured soundtracks with artists like Public Enemy and scores by Bill Lee and Terence Blanchard.
 Blanchard composed numerous scores for Lee's films, including Jungle Fever (1991), Malcolm X (1992), and Clockers (1995), as well as films not directed by Lee.
 Quentin Tarantino is also known for using classic African American music in his soundtracks, lending a veneer of nostalgia.
 His film Jackie Brown (1997) is an homage to blaxploitation, featuring Pam Grier and a soundtrack with artists like Bobby Womack and The Delfonics.

 Over the past two decades, rap and hip hop have played an increasing role in soundtracks, partly due to the success of filmmakers like John Singleton.
 Singleton's Boyz n the Hood (1991) featured a score by Stanley Clarke but a soundtrack almost exclusively of rap artists.
 Later Singleton films like Poetic Justice (1993) and Higher Learning (1995) also prominently featured rap music.
 Mario Van Peebles's New Jack City (1991) featured a soundtrack influenced by the new jack swing genre with contributions from artists like Ice-T and Johnny Gill.
 This film had a significant impact on hip hop culture and is referenced in later songs.
 Films focusing on gangster life with rap soundtracks became a trend, including Juice (1992), Tales from the Hood (1995), Friday (1995), and Sunset Park (1996).
 Rap has also been the topic of prominent films, such as 8 Mile (2002) starring Eminem, Tupac: Resurrection (2003), Get Rich or Die Tryin (2005) starring 50 Cent, and Notorious (2009) about the Notorious B.I.G..